Demand the Right Price!

 A - The following elements should come up in the discussion:

-• When the error is in the consumer’s favour, the Price Accuracy Policy does not apply and the consumer must pay the lowest price shown.
+- When the error is in the consumer’s favour, the Price Accuracy Policy does not apply and the consumer must pay the lowest advertised price.

-• If the same error is found for identical items, the merchant must sell each item at the lowest price shown in the store and the compensation set out in the policy (item free or discounted by $10) applies only to one item.
+- If the same error is found for identical items, the merchant must sell each item at the lowest advertised price and the compensation set out in the Policy (item free or discounted by $15) applies only to one item.

-• Even when the business is exempted from the obligation to apply a price stick to every product, the policy does not apply to clothing and items without a barcode, such as fruit and vegetables sold in bulk, as well as milk, prescription drugs, and alcohol purchased elsewhere than at the SAQ.
+- Even when the business is exempted from the obligation to apply a price sticker to every product, the Policy does not apply to clothing and items without a barcode, such as fruit and vegetables sold in bulk.
+Neither does it apply to cow’s milk, medication sold exclusively at a pharmacy, or beer, wine and spirits sold at grocery or convenience stores.

-Finally, the teacher reminds students that it's important to exercise their rights, even when there are obstacles to doing so (a long line at the cash register, fear of looking cheap or detail-obsessed, low cost of the purchased item, etc.).
+Finally, the teacher reminds students of the importance of exercising their rights, even when there are obstacles to doing so (a long line at the cash register, fear of looking cheap or detail-obsessed, low cost of the purchased item, etc.).
+Once the situation has been corrected, the process will help other consumers, who are not aware of the Price Accuracy Policy, pay the right price for a product.

 Below are a few tips to help students apply the Price Accuracy Policy: